Key Takeaways

 Everyone needs healthy coping skills to support their physical and mental well-being.
 While it may take some time and effort to develop healthy coping strategies, know that you are not alone and help is always available.

 At Rula, we make it simple to find the right therapist for your unique needs.
 Our therapist-matching platform can help you find someone who takes your insurance and treats your specific mental health concerns.
-Plus, our extensive network of therapists means you can meet with a provider virtually as soon as this week.
+Plus, our extensive network of therapists means you can meet with a provider virtually as soon as tomorrow.

 More From Rula